Last Updated: September 4, 2023 by Flora Gibbins

 What’s particularly fascinating about neon tetras is that their bodies are partially transparent, which helps them blend into their natural environment and avoid predators.
 When not stressed, these fish are a true sight to behold, but when threatened, they can lose their vibrant colors and become more subdued.

-Another interesting fact is that baby neon tetras are not as colorful as adults and take a few weeks to fully develop their colors.
+Another interesting fact is that baby tetras are not as colorful as adults and take a few weeks to fully develop their appearance.
 And if you’re curious about how to tell the difference between male and female neon tetras, look no further than their body shape.
 Females have more rounded bellies that give the blue stripe a curve, while males have straighter blue stripes and brighter colors.
 Males also have longer dorsal and anal fins than females.

 Overall, neon tetras have torpedo-shaped bodies that can grow up to 1.5 inches in length.
 But don’t let their small size fool you; these fish pack a punch when it comes to beauty and personality.

-Neon Tetra Variants
+Tetra Fish Variants

 There are several variations of the Neon Tetra due to breeding.
 They include: